-Minnesota’s Paul Bunyan State Trail is destined to be a geocaching Mecca.
+Minnesota’s Paul Bunyan State Trail is becoming a geocaching Mecca.

-Geocaching is a free outdoor treasure hunt where players try to locate hidden containers called geocaches, using a smartphone or GPS and can then share their experiences online.
+Geocaching is a free outdoor treasure hunt where players try to locate hidden containers, called geocaches, using a smartphone or GPS.
+They can then share their experiences online.

 This rapidly growing sport is for those who love technology, nature and adventure.
 Participants of all ages navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.

 The 110-mile paved Paul Bunyan State Trail originally connected the towns along its length by the train that traveled the distance regularly.
 About 1993, the rail-to-trail conversion resulted in a multi-use recreational trail that has been predominately used by snowmobilers and bicyclists.